 - Foundations and Skills for Lifelong Learning: Graduates will continue to engage in purposeful learning activities, undertaken on an ongoing basis to improve knowledge, skills, and competencies.

 - Integrative Learning: Students will make connections with knowledge learned from across the curriculum.
 Students will apply that knowledge to new situations within and beyond the campus.

 A Bay Path education provides opportunities to foster ethical and values-driven approaches to personal and professional endeavors.
 Students learn about and apply knowledge and skills related to ethics and values throughout their time at Bay Path, including through:

-- In some disciplines, specific courses dedicated to the study of ethics or learning outcomes related to ethics may be embedded throughout the curriculum
+- In some disciplines, specific courses may be dedicated to the study of ethics or learning outcomes related to ethics may be embedded throughout the curriculum

 - Components embedded throughout the WELL curriculum

 - Undergraduate students take an honors pledge through orientation